RobloxDonut64/Playable-Ganster-Mario-Friday-Night-Funkin-/README.md

-# Playable-Ganster-Mario-Friday-Night-Funkin-
+# The-Mario

 Welp, this is my first mod for Friday Night Funkin.
-All this does is replace the boyfriend with Ganster Mario by SilvaGunner.
+All this does is replace the boyfriend with Rapper Mario by SiIvaGunner.

 KEEP IN MIND: